BLDACAU/Hanyang2023/Exercise.md

 | Time from Diagnosis to entry | 1 month increase   | 1.000 | (0.982, 1.018) | -0.010 |   0.992 |
 | Prior Therapy                | Yes vs. No         | 1.075 | (0.682, 1.694) |  0.312 |   0.755 |
 | Age                          | 1 year increase    | 0.991 | (0.974, 1.01)  | -0.919 |   0.358 |

-The results of Cox regression modeling for lung cancer patient survival

 ``` r
 # drop treatment